Machine Explanations and Human Understanding: Machine Explanations and Human Intuitions

 \para{Existing explanations are generated from $g$ (\figref{fig:sec4}(a)).} We first introduce explanation ($E$) to our causal diagram.
-Since the common goal of explanation in the existing literature is to explain the underlying mechanism of the model, $E$ is derived from $g$ and thus we argue that explanation should have only one parent, $g$, among the \foundation functions.
-For example, gradient-based methods use gradients from $g$ to generate explanations \cite{sundararajan2017axiomatic,bach2015pixel}.
-Both LIME~\cite{ribeiro2016should} and SHAP~\cite{lundberg2017unified} use local surrogate models to compute importance scores, and the local surrogate model is based on $g$.
-Counterfactual explanations~\cite{mothilal2019explaining,wachter2017counterfactual} typically identify examples that lead to a different predicted outcome from $g$.
-In all of these explanation algorithms, there is no connection between $E$ and $f$ or $u$.
+Since the common goal of explanation in the existing literature is to explain the underlying mechanism of the model, $E$ is derived from a function, $e(g)$, which is independent from $f$ given $g$ For example, gradient-based methods use gradients from $g$ to generate explanations \citep{bach2015pixel,sundararajan2017axiomatic}.
+Both LIME~\citep{ribeiro2016should} and SHAP~\citep{lundberg2017unified} use local surrogate models to compute importance scores, and the local surrogate model is based on $g$.
+Counterfactual explanations~\citep{wachter2017counterfactual,mothilal2019explaining} typically identify examples that lead to a different predicted outcome from $g$.
+As a result, $e(g)$ and $E$ do not provide information about $f$ or $z$ beyond $g$.

-In addition, there should be no connection between $E$ and task-specific intuitions, $H$.
+In addition, we emphasize that there should be no connection between $E$ and task-specific intuitions, $H$.
 Conceptually, only task-agnostic human intuitions are incorporated by existing algorithms of generating explanations.
-It is well recognized that humans cannot understand all parameters in a complex model, so promoting sparsity can be seen as incorporating some human intuition.
-Similarly, the underlying assumption for transparent models is that humans can fully comprehend a certain class of models, e.g., decision sets~\cite{lakkaraju2016interpretable} or generalized linear models~\cite{nelder1972generalized,caruana2015intelligible}.
-In counterfactual explanations, it is assumed that by contrasting similar examples, people can recognize the differentiating feature and thus derive feature importance~\cite{kommiya2021towards}.
-However, none of these assumptions about the human intuitions are about \taskboundary, \errorboundary, or human understanding of them.
+It is well recognized that humans cannot understand all parameters in a complex model, so promoting sparsity incorporates some human intuition.
+Similarly, the underlying assumption for transparent models is that humans can fully comprehend a certain class of models, e.g., decision sets~\citep{lakkaraju2016interpretable} or generalized linear models~\citep{nelder1972generalized,caruana2015intelligible}.
+However, none of these assumptions on human intuitions are task-specifc, i.e., related to \taskboundary, \errorboundary, or human understanding of them.

 Now we discuss the effect of explanations on human understanding without assuming any task-specific human intuitions (i.e., without adding new edges around $H$).